top of page

 • Opportunity for questions, reflection, and integration • Certification awarded upon completion

-• Ongoing Monthly Professional Consultation & Integration Calls
+• Ongoing Monthly Professional Case Consultation & Reflective Practice Calls

 (Payment plans available)